-Sometime ago; in the early 1930s, a 7-year-old worked in his family’s grocery store.
+Some time ago; in the early 1930s, a 7-year-old worked in his family’s grocery store.
 He always purchased six packs of Coca Cola from the store for 25 cents, and would resell them for a nickel – pocketing five cents.
 At age 11, he took odd jobs; from washing cars to waking up at 4:30 am; selling newspapers.
 By the time he was 15, he had made $2,000 delivering papers and he invested $1,200 in a profit-sharing; 40-acre farm with a farmer.
 At 17, he bought a pinball machine which he installed in a barbershop, raking in $4 on its first night.

 Fast forward to 2020, the young lad from 1937 is currently worth around $81.2 billion.
 Among many of his nicknames are “The world’s greatest investor of all time” and “The Wizard of Omaha”.
 In 2019, the ‘Almighty’ Warren Buffett; CEO of Berkshire Hathaway, was named by Forbes as the 3rd world’s richest person.
 Today, Berkshire Hathaway is the largest shareowner of Coca Cola and also holds shares in companies like Amazon, Apple, American Airlines, Bank of America, JP Morgan Chase & Co, Goldman Sachs, American Express, and over 50 other companies.

 Recall how we established in one of our articles that ‘Behavioural Finance’ is tied with personality types?
 Sometimes, it is recommended that you evaluate your personality type to ascertain what investment policy would suit you the best.
 To make this easier for you, we shall adopt a behavioural model developed by Tom Bailard, Larry Biehl, and Ron Kaiser.
-This model helps up and coming investors, as well as seasoned investors, better understand themselves.
+This model helps up coming investors, as well as seasoned investors, better understand themselves.

-The behavioural model is classified into two broad personality types: The first; is based on the method of action while the second; on the level of confidence.
+The behavioural model is classified into two broad personality types: The first; is based on the method of action while the second; is on the level of confidence.
 For the latter, the options include ‘Careful’ or ‘Impetuous’.
 The level of confidence is however expressed with ‘Anxious’ or ‘Confident’.

 It is noteworthy to mention that these are just category classifications under which the investor types are grouped.

 The Investor Types are in the subsequent highlights: